dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

             - **Returns:**
                 - Confirmation message or an error response.
         5. **`GET /friends/requests`**
-            - **Purpose:** Retrieves a user's pending friend requests.
+            - **Purpose:** Retrieves a user's incoming pending friend requests.
             - **Requires:**
                 - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
             - **Returns:**
-                - A list of pending friend requests on success, or an error message on failure.
+                - A list of incoming pending friend requests on success, or an error message on failure.
         6. **`GET /friends/history`**
             - **Purpose:** Retrieves product history for all friends.
             - **Requires:**
                 - `token` (String): The JWT returned by the Google authentication endpoint for verifying user identity.
-            - **Parameters:**
-                - `timestamp` (String, optional): ISO 8601 formatted timestamp to filter history entries.
             - **Returns:**
                 - Friends product histories and product details on success, or an error message on failure.
         7. **`GET /friends/history/{user_uuid}`**